 Dr. Rebecca Hains is a children’s media culture expert.
 She is a professor of media and communication at Salem State University in Salem, Mass.
-Her research focuses on girls, women, children, and media from an intersectional, critical/cultural studies perspective.
+Her research focuses on media, representation, and identity from an intersectional, critical/cultural studies perspective.

 Rebecca has also frequently contributed to publications such as The Christian Science Monitor, The Washington Post, and The Boston Globe Magazine and has been interviewed as an expert commentator in a range of media including NPR’s On Point, BBC News, The Meredith Vieira Show, and documentary films.

 Rebecca is available to serve as a speaker and consultant on topics such as gender and race representation in children’s media, raising empowered daughters in a media-saturated world, and raising media-literate children.
 She has spoken about her work at more than 30 national and international conferences and events, including the International Communication Association, the Geena Davis Institute on Gender and Media in Los Angeles and the Prix Jeunesse International, a festival in Germany that promotes excellence in children’s television worldwide.